KKBOX/OpenAPI-ObjectiveC/README.md

 You can develop your app using the SDK with Swift or Objective-C programming language, although we have only Swift sample code here.

+The project conains a demo project.
+Please open KKBOXOpenAPI.xcodeproj located in the "ExampleIOS" folder with Xcode and give it a try.

 ## API Documentation 📖

 - Documentation for the SDK is available at https://kkbox.github.io/OpenAPI-ObjectiveC/ .